-Where the second adult or all second adults 25%
+Where the second adult or all second adults 25% 39

 are in receipt of Income Support, income-

 related Employment and Support

 Allowance, income-based Jobseeker's

 Allowance, or State Pension Credit.

 Where the gross income of the second 15%

 adult, or where there is more than one

 second adult, their aggregate income

 (ignoring income from income-related

-benefits) is less than £244 per week.
+benefits) is less than £276 per week.

-As above, but where the income is £244 per 7.5%

-week but less than £317 per week.

-&lt;sup>34 The qualifying benefits are Attendance Allowance, the care component of Disability Living Allowance at the highest or middle rate, or the daily living component of Personal Independence Payment at the standard or enhanced rate.
+38 The qualifying benefits are Attendance Allowance, the care component of Disability Living Allowance at the highest or middle rate, or the daily living component of Personal Independence Payment at the standard or enhanced rate.

-Where an applicant is jointly liable for council tax with one or more persons in the household (other than their partner), the amounts in this table are divided by the number of persons who are jointly liable.
+39 Where an applicant is jointly liable for council tax with one or more persons in the household (other than their partner), the amounts in this table are divided by the number of persons who are jointly liable.

+As above, but where the income is £276 per week but less than £358 per week.
+7.5%

 Where a dwelling would be wholly 100%

 occupied by students (who are not entitled

 to council tax reduction under the main

 scheme) but for the presence of one or

 more second adults in receipt of an

 income-related benefit.